The Order had been Given

 Do you know the story of Esther?

 I encourage you to read the entire account found in the book titled by her name.
-It’s a story filled with scandal and drama.
-It’s a story that illustrates God’s sovereignty in dark places and His provision for His people.
-It’s a story of courage and redemption and how God uses the unlikeliest people for His purposes.
+It’s a story filled with scandal and drama and illustrates God’s sovereignty in dark places and His provision for His people.
+It’s a story full of courage and redemption and how God uses the unlikeliest people for His purposes.

 Esther, orphaned as a child, was lovingly rescued by her cousin Mordecai.
 And in spite of this sketchy pedigree that was kept a secret, she was noticed and elevated and eventually became Queen.